diogoaurelio/schedoscopeWiki/Test-Framework.md

       val productPosition = fieldOf[String]
     }

-Then, values for it can be assigned by using the extension `with values`, together with the `set` and `v` function known for setting values:
+Then, values for it can be assigned by subclassing with trait `values`, together with the `set` and `v` functions you already know for setting values:

     val product0815 = new ProductInList with values {
       set(